spatie/laravel-personal-data-export/README.md

 `$personalData` is used to determine the content of the zip file that the user will be able to download.
 You can call these methods on it:

-- `add`: the first parameter is the name of the file in the inside te zipfile.
+- `add`: the first parameter is the name of the file in the inside the zip file.
 The second parameter is the content that should go in that file.
-If you pass an array here, we will encode it to json.
+If you pass an array here, we will encode it to JSON.
 - `addFile`: the first parameter is a path to a file which will be copied to the zip.
 You can also add a disk name as the second parameter.

 ### Creating a download